GlareDB/glaredb.github.io/_glaredb/examples/e-commerce.md

 ---
 layout: default
+title: E-commerce
-title: Examples
+parent: Examples
-nav_order: 9
+nav_order: 1
 ---

-# Multi-source Data Querying with GlareDB
+# Multi-source data querying with GlareDB

 ## Scenario

 GlobalMart is a leading e-commerce company operating in multiple countries.
 They have been rapidly growing and expanding their product line, thus dealing with increased volumes of data.
 They are a data-driven company and leverage their data for providing better customer experiences, making key business decisions, and predicting trends.

 However, GlobalMart's data is distributed across different data storage systems for various reasons:

 1. **MongoDB**: They use MongoDB to store their customer data due to the flexibility it offers in handling semi-structured data.
 It helps them quickly evolve their data schema as their business grows and changes.

 2. **Postgres**: They use a Postgres database to store transactional data.
 The ACID properties of Postgres make it a great fit for reliably handling such critical data.

 3. **AWS S3**: They use S3 for storing unstructured data like customer reviews in the form of JSON files.
 This allows for easy and cost-effective storage and retrieval of large amounts of raw data.

 4. **GCP**: They use the Google Cloud Platform for running their machine learning models.
 The outputs, like next purchase predictions, are stored in CSV files in a Google Cloud Storage bucket.

 While each of these systems is great for the specific use cases they handle, having data distributed like this poses a challenge for GlobalMart.
 Their analysts, data scientists, and other stakeholders struggle to gain unified insights from these disparate data sources.

 They need a solution that allows them to query across all these data sources in a unified manner, using the SQL language that their team is familiar with.
 This is where GlareDB comes in.
 It allows creating external tables from different data sources, making it possible to execute SQL queries across all these diverse data storage systems.
 This solution will significantly streamline their data analysis process and generate insights more effectively.

-## Step 1: MongoDB - Customer Data
+## Step 1: MongoDB - customer data

 In MongoDB, you have a `customers` collection with documents structured as follows: